Poll for Job Status (Lambda, AWS Batch)

 This sample project creates and configures all resources so that your Step Functions workflow will submit an AWS Batch job, and will wait for that job to complete before ending successfully.

 You can also implement this pattern without using a Lambda function.
-For information about controlling AWS Batch directly, see Using AWS Step Functions with other services.
+For information about controlling AWS Batch directly, see Integrating services with Step Functions.

 This sample project creates the state machine, two Lambda functions, and an AWS Batch queue, and configures the related IAM permissions.

-For more information about how AWS Step Functions can control other AWS services, see Using AWS Step Functions with other services.
+For more information about how AWS Step Functions can control other AWS services, see Integrating services with Step Functions.

 -